iCliniq Logo

 • Do not freeze.

 • Tazarotene foam is flammable, so keep it away from flames and extreme heat.
-Don't try to puncture or incinerate the Tazarotene foam container.
+Do not try to puncture or incinerate the Tazarotene foam container.

-• Medications not in use should be disposed of to ensure that pets, children, and others cannot consume them.
+• Medications not in use should be disposed of to prevent pets, children, and others from consuming them.
 However, do not flush this medication down the toilet.

-• The best way to dispose of the medication is through a medicine take-back program.
+• Approaching initiatives such as medicine take-back programs are highly recommended for drug disposal.
 Knowing about the garbage or recycling department is good for learning about the community take-back programs.

-• It is necessary to keep all medication out of sight and reach of children in the form of weekly pill minders, and eye drops, creams, patches, and inhalers are not child-resistant, and children can open them easily.
+• It is necessary to keep all medication out of sight and reach of children, including weekly pill minders, topical eye medications, transdermal patches inhalers, and medicated creams that are not child-resistant, as children can open them easily.

-• To protect children from poisoning, always lock safety caps and place the medication safely away from sight and reach.
+• To protect children from poisoning, safety caps should always be locked, and medication should be placed safely away from sight and reach.

-• In case of emergency/overdose, call the local poison control center if someone swallows Tazarotene.
+• In case of emergency or overdose, call the local poison control center if someone swallows Tazarotene.
 Also, call local emergency services if the victim has collapsed or is not breathing.

 Drug Interactions of Tazarotene